tsabunkar/design-patterns/structural-patterns/proxy/proxy.md

 - An interface for accessing a particular resource.
 - A class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, or may require logging or some other added functionality.
+- A proxy has the same interface as the underlying object.
+- To create a proxy, simply replicate the existing interface of an object.
+- Add relevant functionality to the redefined member functions.
+- Different proxies (communication, logging, caching, etc) have completely different behaviors.

+---

 # Motivation